Paperspace/mnist-sample/README.md

 python mnist.py --export_dir /tmp/mnist_saved_model
 ```

-## Training the model for use on a CPU
+## Training the model for use with Tensorflow Serving on a CPU

 If you are training on Tensorflow using a GPU but would like to export the model for use in Tensorflow Serving on a CPU-only server you can train and/or export the model using ` --data_format=channels_last`:
 ```